TanyaJazzTeam/04_1_09_Pub/alt_FilePicture.md

 # true

-  - Import a HTML file and watch it magically convert to Markdown
+  - Import a HTML file and watch it magically convert to Markdown п
   - Drag and drop images (requires your Dropbox account be linked)